loremipsumx999/frameratevigilante/README.md

 **framerate vigilante**
-extract the folders in the desired games directory
+extract the folders in the desired games modloader folder